 With exposure to so many images and ideas at our fingertips, we develop a sort of digital gluttony as gorge ourselves on them out of habit, not from any real need.

 That’s the problem today with the Internet.
 Like Tinder app, we look at a lot and swipe a lot.
-Bombarded by so much information we get the idea that the more information we consume the smart we will be, the better life will be.
+Bombarded by so much information we get the idea that the more information we consume the smarter we will be, the better life will be.

 I discovered this when looking to address my anxiety by reading self-help.